Cruises Tom Bolmer has Participated in

 - Seattle to Seattle

 - Science Support with the LDEO Healy Science Support Group.
 This was a shakedown cruise to check that Science Systems were operating.
-We check that the science systems area working properly and manage many of the science collecting and logging systems.
-I also wrote up opertional proceedure documents for opertation of the science instruments.
+We check that the science systems are working properly and manage many of the science collecting and logging systems.
+I also wrote up operational procedure documents for operation of the science instruments.

 -